onwongjan2002/CKA-Certification-Course-2025/Day 9/README.md

 In YAML, data is primarily represented as **key-value pairs**, where each `key` is associated with a `value`.
 The `value` assigned to a `key` determines the data type it represents.
 The `value` can be a scalar, a list, or another dictionary.
 These data types include:

 - **Scalars**: Single values such as strings, integers, floats, booleans, and null.
+  - **Strings**: A sequence of characters used to represent text.
+In YAML, strings don't need to be enclosed in single (`'`) or double (`"`) quotes.
+However, using quotes can improve readability, especially for strings that contain special characters or spaces (e.g., `Hello, World!` or `"Hello, World!"`).

+  - **Integers**: Whole numbers without a fractional part (e.g., 42, -7).
+  - **Floats**: Numbers with a decimal point, representing fractional values (e.g., 3.14, -0.5).
+  - **Booleans**: Logical values representing truth or falsehood, written as true or false in YAML.
+  - **Null**: A special value representing the absence of a value or "nothing," written as null in YAML.

 - **Lists**: Ordered collections of items, represented by a series of values prefixed with hyphens (`-`).
 - **Dictionaries (Maps)**: Unordered collections of key-value pairs, allowing for nested structures.